 In the seven different geographic regions of Turkey, Türçek has different priorities.
 In the Black Sea region they focus on the primary (old) forests and coastal zones.
-In Central Anatolia Türçek focuses more on wetlands, water and agriculture.
+In Central Anatolia Türçek focuses more on wetlands, water and agriculture (e.g. through a project together with Wetlands International).
 In general local NGOs will set the priorities.
 Türçek tries to bring NGOs together to form Federations.
 NGOs can only be member of one federation by law.
 The NGOs working at grassroots level can do much more together when they cooperate in a federation.